brenthack35/Parse-Agent-Slug-from-URL/README.md

-# Parse-Agent-Slug-from-URL
+# Parse-User-Slug-from-URL
-parses an agent slug from URL query if it exists and adds it to URL links
+parses an users slug from URL query if it exists and adds it to URL links